Get our latest updates and like our Facebook page. And get them straight to your inbox and enter your email address below.

 MP2: Annual or compounded dividend?

 The verdict?
-Patience indeed is a virtue, and it’s a virtue that gets rewarded in the end.
+Patience indeed is a virtue and it’s a virtue that gets rewarded in the end.
 If you can, wait until the lock-in period lapses.
-However, if you think that you would benefit greatly that you’re receiving the dividend each year, then go right ahead.
+However, if you think that you would benefit greatly that you’re receiving the dividend each year, such as paying for your child’s tuition or to add to your yearly budget, then go right ahead.

 Now, I’m not saying all of us should be doing lump sum investment.
 (In fact, I’m not saying that you should go with MP2 right this minute.
 Instead, check your financial circumstances, come up with a financial goal, seek more information about passive income like mutual funds, exchange traded fund, UITF, PERA or VUL, and then compare.)